SamgeeGamwise/SamgeeGamwise/README.md

 # Welcome

-My name is Samuel Krohn, I develop as a professional, a hobbyist, and as a student.
+My name is Samuel Krohn, I develop as a professional, student, and hobbyist.
 I am a full stack developer that specializes in React, Vue, Node, PHP/Laravel.

 ## Career
 Please see my LinkedIn profile [here](https://www.linkedin.com/in/samkrohn/)